t-manjo/sitf_code/README.md

 ## function
 * process_one_threshold(Threshold value, Image array, Bad pixel array for x, Bad pixel array for y)

   This function translates from image array to sitf data lists.
-The return value is sitf data.
+The return value is sitf data[^1].

+  [^1] sitf data is defined as the class.